 Come visit MIT Sloan.

-Your taxi driver will recognize the MIT Sloan name and our Memorial Drive address.
+Your taxi driver should recognize the MIT Sloan name and our Memorial Drive address.
 If your driver needs additional information, ask to be taken to the eastern end of the MIT campus just west of the Longfellow Bridge in Cambridge.